zynayumi/libzynayumi/README.md

 - **Pitch wheel range**: range [-pw, +pw] of the pitch wheel in semitones.
 Ranges from 1 to 12.

 - **Velocity sensitivity**: ranges from 0.0, no key velocity is taken into account, all notes are played at maximum volume, to 1.0, velocity is fully taken into account.

+- **Ringmod velocity sensitivity**: ranges from 0.0, key velocity has no impact on ringmod depth, to 1.0, key velocity has maximum ringmod depth defined by the *Ringmod depth* and *Seq ringmod depth* parameters.

+- **Noise period pitch sensitivity**: ranges from 0.0, noise period is unaffected by key pitch, to 1.0, noise period is maximally affected by key pitch, meaning the period linearly decreases from its default value in C4 when going to the higher keys, and similarily increases when going to the lower keys.

 - **Modulation sensitivity**: ranges from 0.0, modulation wheel is ignored, to 12.0 modulation wheel is fully taken into account for